bodrick/awesome/TOPICS.md

 *   [dahall/Vanara](https://github.com/dahall/Vanara) - A set of .NET libraries for Windows implementing PInvoke calls to many native Windows APIs with supporting wrappers.

-## extensions

-*   [dahall/Vanara](https://github.com/dahall/Vanara) - A set of .NET libraries for Windows implementing PInvoke calls to many native Windows APIs with supporting wrappers.
-*   [Analogy-LogViewer/Analogy.LogViewer](https://github.com/Analogy-LogViewer/Analogy.LogViewer) - A customizable Log Viewer with ability to create custom providers.
-Can be used with C#, C++, Python, Java and others

 ## pinvoke

 *   [dahall/Vanara](https://github.com/dahall/Vanara) - A set of .NET libraries for Windows implementing PInvoke calls to many native Windows APIs with supporting wrappers.